unbound-services/dandecomp/README.md

 ## Examples Applying DanDecomp to different languages/patterns
-Althoguh DanDecomp was originally developed for React projects, it is meant to be a general naming system for any language or project.
+Although DanDecomp was originally developed for React projects, it is meant to be a general naming system for any language or project.
 Here are some examples of how it can look applied to different stacks, languages, and design patterns:

 ### Vue
 ```